camrules/web-scraper/README.md

-# car-web-scraper
+# web-scraper

-A web scraper made with Python using BeautifulSoup and Selenium for scraping car data from both static and dynamic websites.
+A web scraper made with Python using BeautifulSoup and Selenium for scraping data from both static and dynamic websites.